fastify/session/README.md

 ### session(fastify, options, next)
 The session plugin accepts the following options.
 It decorates the request with the `sessionStore` and a `session` object.
 The session data is stored server-side using the configured session store.
 #### options
-##### secret (required)
-The secret used to sign the cookie.
-Must be an array of strings or a string with a length of 32 or greater.

-If an array, the first secret is used to sign new cookies and is the first to be checked for incoming cookies.
-Further secrets in the array are used to check incoming cookies in the order specified.

-Note that the rest of the application may manipulate the array during its life cycle.
-This can be done by storing the array in a separate variable that is later used with mutating methods like unshift(), pop(), splice(), etc.
-This can be used to rotate the signing secret at regular intervals.
-A secret should remain somewhere in the array as long as there are active sessions with cookies signed by it.
-Secrets management is left up to the rest of the application.
 ##### cookieName (optional)
 The name of the session cookie.
 Defaults to `sessionId`.
 ##### cookie